 An official determination of residency status will be determined at the time of application.
 Students who do not qualify on the first day of instruction as bona fide residents of the state of Hawai’i, according to Hawai‘i Administrative Rules, Title 20, Chapter 4, will pay the nonresident tuition.
 Applicants may be required to provide documentation to verify residency status.
 Once classified as a nonresident, a student continues to be so classified during his or her enrollment.

-To be considered a resident for tuition purposes, a student (18 or older) or the student (under 18) and his/her parents or legal guardian must:
+A student is deemed a resident of the State of Hawaiʻi for tuition purposes if the student (18 years of age or older) or the student (under 18 years of age) and his/her parents or legal guardians have:

-- demonstrated intent to permanently reside in Hawai‘i
+- Demonstrated intent to permanently reside in Hawaiʻi (see below for evidences);

 For more information about the Hawai‘i Administrative Rules Title 20, Chapter 4: can be found on the Determination of Residency as Applied to Tuition Purposes (PDF) and visit our General Catalog.